 A skilled motorcycle accident attorney knows that each case is different and requires a great deal of research and preparation to get maximum results.
 At Kaplan Lawyers PC, we’ll investigate the circumstances surrounding your case to determine who was responsible for your injuries, how much you should seek in a claim, and we’ll build your case to ensure you get payment that reflects the damages you’ve encountered.

 Determining Fault in a Motorcycle Crash

 The majority of all vehicle crashes are due to human error.
 It is often the driver of the other vehicle, and not the motorcyclist, who was responsible for a multi-vehicle crash.
 Whether due to driver distraction, impaired driving or reckless driving practices such as speeding or failing to notice another vehicle when changing lanes, there can be a number of contributing factors that lead to one single crash.
 Determining fault in a motorcycle crash means examining and investigating many different aspects of the incident.
-An experienced motorcycle accident attorney will be able to investigate the facts of a case and determine who was at fault in the crash.
+An New York experienced motorcycle accident attorney will be able to investigate the facts of a case and determine who was at fault in the crash.

 The Costs of Filing a Motorcycle Accident Personal Injury Claim